scrtlabs/secret-vrf-challenge-contract/README.md

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/scrtlabs/GitpodDevEnv)

+This will create an environment that automatically starts localsecret, and exposes the ports for application development.
+To connect, prepend the port number with the gitpod url. e.g. if my workspace is at `https://scrtlabs-gitpoddevenv-shqyv12iyrv.ws-eu54.gitpod.io` then I would be able to connect to the LCD service at `https://1317-scrtlabs-gitpoddevenv-shqyv12iyrv.ws-eu54.gitpod.io`.

+This repo also comes with all the dependencies you need to develop Secret Contracts, and SecretCLI.

 ### Millionaire's Problem

 The code in this repo solves the millionaire's problem in a rather naive way.